kontent-ai/kontent-ai.github.io/docs/ci-and-automation/js-guidelines/JavaScript-Node.js-GitHub-Actions-Guidelines.md

 At this time, the main CI used for building and publishing projects using JavaScript/TypeScript is Github Actions.

 ## What the Action does
-The Action install [npm](http://npmjs.com/) dependencies and can run scripts defined in `package.json` - for instance, building, testing or publishing the artifact.
+The Action installs [npm](https://npmjs.com/) dependencies and can run scripts defined in `package.json` - for instance, building, testing or publishing the artifact.

 ## Notes
 - If the project contains browser logic or browser tests,  it might be a good idea to use the Windows environment in `jobs.<name>.runs-on property`.
-The default virtual environments come with a lot of preinstalled [browsers and tools](https://github.com/actions/virtual-environments/releases).
+The default runner images come with a lot of preinstalled [browsers and tools](https://github.com/actions/runner-images).
-- The action uses [actions/setup-node@v2](https://github.com/actions/setup-node) action for setting Node.js environment.
+- The action uses the [actions/setup-node@v4](https://github.com/actions/setup-node) action for setting up the Node.js environment.
-- Since `actions/setup-node@v2` you can set the node version using `.nvrmc file`.
+- You can set the Node.js version using a `.nvmrc` file via the `node-version-file` input.

 ## [GitHub Action example](https://github.com/kontent-ai/delivery-sdk-js/blob/master/.github/workflows/test.yml)
 - This action runs a command `test:all` defined in the `package.json` file.